chaunceygardiner/weewx-weatherboard/README.md

    WeeWX 4:

-   `sudo /home/weewx/bin/wee_extension --install weewx-weatherboard.zip`
+   `sudo wee_extension --install weewx-weatherboard.zip`

-   (Adjust the path of wee_extension if WeeWX is installed elsewhere.)
+   (A package install has `wee_extension` on the path, as above.
+On a setup.py install use the full path, e.g.
+   `/home/weewx/bin/wee_extension`.)

 1. The skin declares the LoopData fields it reads, in `skins/WeatherBoard/skin.conf`, and LoopData writes them into